| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 the commercially used prosthetic shafts is thus a

+compromise.
 The shaft is elliptic on cross section in

 its upper part , and it is circular and rod-like in the lower